3 Serotonin Has a Few Negative Qualities

 Serotonin is generally considered a “good” neurochemical.
 Some have even referred to it, somewhat incorrectly, as the “Happiness Hormone.”

 Let’s examine a few serotonin disadvantages.
 This list of potential drawbacks for serotonin isn’t intended to be comprehensive; rather, it’s meant to provide some examples.

 The production of serotonin and the transportation of tryptophan to the brain happen in a largely linear manner in response to the release of insulin.
 More tryptophan enters the brain and is converted into serotonin when someone secretes more insulin.

-Serotonin helps us relax, but excessive amounts can also make us drowsy and lazy.
+Although serotonin promotes relaxation, excessive amounts can also make us drowsy and lazy.